(Vitamin B12 Deficiency · Addison's Anemia · Congenital Pernicious Anemia · Combined Systems Disease)

 Less common causes of decreased B12 absorption include chronic pancreatitis, malabsorption syndromes, certain medications, and, very rarely, increased metabolism of B12 through longstanding hyperthyroidism.
 A very common cause of B12 deficiency in the elderly is inadequate absorption of dietary B12.

-Pernicious anemia is often is also seen in combination with some autoimmune endocrine (gland) diseases such as type 1 diabetes, hypoparathyroidism, Addison's disease, and testicular dysfunction.
+Pernicious anemia is often also seen in combination with some autoimmune endocrine (gland) diseases such as type 1 diabetes, hypoparathyroidism, Addison's disease, and testicular dysfunction.

 Symptoms and Complications of Pernicious Anemia